dyakonoff/cuba-validation/README.md

 * `@Constraint(validatedBy = {})` says that there is no custom class implementing the validator.
 * `@Retention(RetentionPolicy.RUNTIME)` marks annotation as a runtime one, which all validators should be.
 * `@Target({ ElementType.FIELD, ElementType.METHOD, ElementType.PARAMETER })` specifies targets that this annotation can be applied to.
-Althouth in our case, it would be possible to limit the scope only with `ElementType.FIELD`.
+Although, in our case, it would be possible to limit the scope only with `ElementType.FIELD`.
 * And finally, `@Pattern(...)` part specifies the actual validator's behavior.

 Usage of such annotation is simple: